 What is required for predictive maintenance?

-The concept of predictive maintenance is clear, but every company must adapt the method to their needs.
+The concept of predictive upkeep is clear, but every company must adapt the method to their needs.
 Depending on the line of business, variables and tools differ.
 However, some standard components are crucial for getting started:

 1. Data collection and preprocessing